rydb/ROS2_easy/README.md

 ## Description

-This is a collection of tools to remove ROS2's worflow hurdles.
+This is a collection of tools to remove ROS2's worflow hurdles for python3/colcon based projects

-## Dependencies
+## Requirements

 - [ROS2](https://docs.ros.org/en/foxy/Installation.html)(only tested on foxy)
 - Bash
 - RVIZ2
+- colcon

+- Packages must be <span style="color:red"> colcon</span> based.
+Cmake packages are currently not supported
 ## Installation

 ```bash